JOIN THE EFFORT TO

 EAA RESERVOIR?

 The reservoir will provide clean freshwater to America’s Everglades in the dry season.
-The water will also help recharge the aquifer that provides drinking water to millions in South Florida and will help balance the salinity of Florida Bay.
+The water will also help recharge the Biscayne Aquifer, which provides drinking water to millions in South Florida, while helping balance the salinity of Florida Bay.

 Florida’s east and west coastal estuaries have suffered perennial outbreaks of toxic blue-green algae and red tide fueled by Lake Okeechobee's nutrient-laden water.
 The reservoir will take that excess water, store it, clean it, and send it south where it belongs.